Honors Program > Curriculum > Honors Capstone

-Each student in the Honors Program will complete either an Honors Senior Seminar course or an Honors Senior Thesis (see below).
-Both formats require students to use the research skills they developed in the Junior Seminar to carry out projects independently.
+Each student in the Honors Program will complete either an Honors Senior capstone course or an Senior Thesis (see below).
+Both formats require students to use the research skills they developed in the Junior Seminar (HON 301) to carry out projects independently.

-The Honors Senior Seminar requires students to use the research skills they developed in the Junior Seminar to carry out projects independently.
+The Honors Senior capstone course requires students to use the research skills they developed in the Junior Seminar to carry out projects independently.
 The Senior Seminar seeks to advance these skills through discussion, research, and

 presentations.
 Note that HON 351 is a service-learning designated course that may be used to fulfill the university’s experiential learning requirement.

 The Honors Senior Thesis is a significant study of a topic of interest to the student, and is conducted in close consultation with two faculty members serving as thesis advisor and faculty reader.
 The thesis can be a piece of in-depth research or a creative project with a research supplement.
 Careful planning is required at all stages of the process, and students are required to submit a thesis proposal the quarter before the thesis will be completed.
-A summary of the research or creative process will presented at the Honors Student Conference and displayed in poster format at the Honors Senior Gala.
+Thesis students will present a summary of their research or creative process at the Honors Student Conference and display their thesis poster format at the conference and the Honors Senior Gala.
 Listed below is detailed information about the Honors Senior Thesis option.
 Students interested in completing a thesis should pick up a Thesis packet from either Honors Program office (990 W. Fullerton, Suite 1300, or 25 E. Jackson, Suite 1620).

 Read what one recent Honors Program graduate told us: